-The Danube Rhine Model Theory seminar was founded on Salma Kuhlmann's initiative from the University of Konstanz and is organized by Philipp Habegger (University of Basel), Amador Martin-Pizarro (University of Freiburg), Salma Kuhlmann and Margaret Thomas (University of Konstanz), and Tobias Kaiser (University of Passau).
+The Danube Rhine Model Theory seminar was founded on Salma Kuhlmann's initiative from the University of Konstanz and is organized by Philipp Habegger (University of Basel), Amador Martin-Pizarro (University of Freiburg), Salma Kuhlmann (University of Konstanz), and Tobias Kaiser (University of Passau).
 It gives a joint institution for the reserachers in model theory and its applications from the upper-german language area.
-It happens once a semester at changing places.
+It happens once or twice a year at changing places.
 Talks are delivered by international guests and young scientists.

-In the winter 2018 the seminar takes place at the University of Freiburg (30.
+In the winter 2018 the seminar took placeat at the University of Freiburg (30.
 November).